 The last one, still puffy and perky.

-The recipe is from Cook’s Illustrated.
+This Yorkshire Pudding Recipe is from Cook’s Illustrated.
 The secret to these puffs is to follow the directions exactly!

 Do this recipe by hand, you want a light touch as you're mixing in the flour.